louismullie/temp-data/markdown_final/a41ac870-d1d4-5e91-f01c-5d5fdcdafcba.md

 ### 2017 HIVMA of IDSA clinical practice guideline for the management of chronic pain in patients living with HIV [^dcab7f45].
 Clinical Infectious Diseases (2017).
 Medium credibility.

-Buprenorphine for chronic pain in persons with opioid use disorder—formulations, dosing, and adjunct strategies are described as follows: Buprenorphine is available as a sublingual tablet, sublingual film, and 6-month implant that are approved for the treatment of opioid use disorders; a transdermal patch is approved for the treatment of chronic pain.
+Buprenorphine for chronic pain in persons with opioid use disorder — formulations, dosing, and adjunct strategies are described as follows: Buprenorphine is available as a sublingual tablet, sublingual film, and 6-month implant that are approved for the treatment of opioid use disorders; a transdermal patch is approved for the treatment of chronic pain.
 The tablet or film can be prescribed off label in split doses (ie, every 6–8 hours) for the treatment of pain; however, the buprenorphine patch cannot be prescribed off label for the treatment of opioid use disorder.
 Walsh and colleagues examined doses of buprenorphine up to 70 times the normal analgesic doses and verified the ceiling effect of buprenorphine on the respiratory depression.
 Malinoff and colleagues enrolled 95 individuals with chronic noncancer pain and transferred them to daily sublingual buprenorphine ranging from 4 to 16 mg (mean 8 mg) in divided doses; the mean duration of treatment was 8.8 months.
 For management of chronic pain in persons on buprenorphine for the treatment of opioid use disorder, clinicians might consider switching from buprenorphine/naloxone to buprenorphine transdermal alone; The sublingual formulation has a 90% first-pass hepatic metabolism, and a transdermal patch bypasses hepatic metabolism.
 In a systematic review of buprenorphine vs transdermal fentanyl and morphine for chronic pain, it was found that buprenorphine provided comparable pain relief with fewer adverse events.
 Because buprenorphine does not occupy all opioid receptors, other opioids can be given when pain is acute; High-potency opioids such as fentanyl or hydromorphone should be considered when the addition of nonpharmacologic treatments and nonopioid pharmacotherapies are ineffective, and If the maximum dose of transdermal buprenorphine is reached, consideration should be given to adding or replacing it with an additional long-acting potent opioid such as fentanyl, morphine, or hydromorphone.

 ---

 ### The use of opioids in the management of chronic pain: synopsis of the 2022 updated U.S. department of veterans affairs and U.S. department of defense clinical practice guideline [^5093258a].
 Annals of Internal Medicine (2023).
 High credibility.

-Morphine milligram equivalent (MME) conversion factors—commonly prescribed full opioid receptor agonists include: Codeine 0.15, Tapentadol 0.4, Morphine 1, Hydrocodone 1, Oxycodone 1.5, Oxymorphone 3, and Hydromorphone 4.
-For tapentadol, the conversion factor estimate is based upon μ-receptor agonist activity in animal models where tapentadol has been shown to be 2-3 times less potent than morphine.
+Morphine milligram equivalent (MME) conversion factors — commonly prescribed full opioid receptor agonists include: Codeine 0.15, Tapentadol 0.4, Morphine 1, Hydrocodone 1, Oxycodone 1.5, Oxymorphone 3, and Hydromorphone 4.
+For tapentadol, the conversion factor estimate is based upon μ-receptor agonist activity in animal models where tapentadol has been shown to be 2–3 times less potent than morphine.

 ---